GO

 p2f-exempted-states

-How can a NRI make a FIR transaction to an Indian Beneficiary Account?
+How can an NRI make an FIR transaction to an Indian Beneficiary Account?

 Can the remittance be credited to the bank account of the beneficiary even if the beneficiary bank does not have any tie-up with a non-resident Exchange House?